YirimS/reading-notes/201_reading_notes/class_03.md

 # Arrays

 An array is a special variable that that stores a list of values.
-You name arrays just like you would any otheer variableValues are assigned to the array inside of square brackets.
+You name arrays just like you would any other variable.
+Values are assigned to the array inside of square brackets.

   var colors;
   colors = ['Red', 'Black', 'Green'];

-Each ioten in the array is assigned a number starting with zero, called an index.
+Each iten in the array is assigned a number starting with zero, called an index.
 If you look at the array up above Red = 0, Black = 1, Green = 2.
 To acces items in the array specify the name and the index number.

   var itemThree;
   itemThree = colors[2];